It's Time To Focus On The Long Run With Jefferies Financial Group Inc. (JEF) stock - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Oct 24 when FRIEDMAN BRIAN P sold 140,000 shares for $32.85 per share.
 The transaction valued at 4,599,000 led to the insider holds 556,779 shares of the business.

 FRIEDMAN BRIAN P sold 500,000 shares of JEF for $16,425,000 on Oct 24.
 The President now owns 6,722,213 shares after completing the transaction at $32.85 per share.
 On Jul 28, another insider, Nittoli Rocco J, who serves as the VP, Chief Compliance Officer of the company, sold 7,000 shares for $32.41 each.
 As a result, the insider received 226,861 and left with 0 shares of the company.